angelglvz/computer-networks-2/README.md

 # computer-networks-2
-this is the repossitory for the porject of computer networks
+this is the repossitory for the project of computer networks